-SCYP partnerships are made possible in part due to support from U.S. Senators Ron Wyden and Jeff Merkley, as well as former Congressman Peter DeFazio, who secured federal funding for SCYP through Congressionally Directed Spending.
+This year's SCYP partnership is possible in part due to support from U.S. Senators Ron Wyden and Jeff Merkley, as well as former Congressman Peter DeFazio, who secured federal funding for SCYP through Congressionally Directed Spending.
 The partner is expected to contribute additional funding to the University of Oregon to support coordination of the program.
-The cost of SCYP will vary based on the number of projects, academic courses, and level of student activity in each course.
+The cost of SCYP will vary based on the number of projects. academic courses, and level of student activity in each course.
 In the past, partners have funded SCYP through a collaboration with other groups, including school and park districts, private developers, philanthropic foundations, business partners, and chambers of commerce.